|Degree Program||Master of Science in Computer Science||Master of Computer Science|

 The traditional Master of Science in Computer Science offers the rigorous, technical curriculum for students whose goals include a computer science PhD or work in a field where extensive technical knowledge is necessary.
 This degree offers the potential of research and teaching assistantships to support research work.
 This program offers the option for thesis or non-thesis work.

-WPI’s Master of Computer Science (MCS) is an applied degree for students who have a bachelor’s degree but not necessarily in computer science.
+WPI’s Master of Computer Science (MCS) is an applied degree for students who have a bachelor’s degree but not in computer science.
 These students want additional computer science training for their professional roles but don’t plan to progress to a PhD program.
 The MCS offers a thorough computer science skill set that can be applied immediately in a professional setting.
 This program does not offer options for thesis work.